Table of Contents

 The curves on the left side of the symbol loosely represent his head and belly while the curve on the right side is his trunk.
 The semi-circular curve with the dot on top is the sweetmeat ball seen in Ganesha’s hand.

-Ganesha is known as the god who removes all obstacles, which correlates to the meaning of Om which is that one must overcome all obstacles and let everything go before being able to reach the absolute state of being.back to menu ↑
+Ganesha is the god who removes all obstacles,.
+This correlates to the meaning of Om, which is that one must overcome all obstacles and let everything go before being able to reach the absolute state of being.

 The Sound of Om for Relaxation

-When chanting Om correctly, it’s said that the sound reverberates through the entire body, filling it with tranquillity and energy.
+When chanting Om correctly, the sound reverberates through the entire body, filling it with tranquillity and energy.
 Physically, the act of chanting it relaxes the body, slows down the nervous system and calms and relaxes the mind.

 Many yoga or meditation classes begin with the chanting of om.
 As such, the symbol and the sound are widely known across the globe, even in the West where Easter practices have become highly popular.

 On YouTube, you will find videos that play back the sound of Om for hours at a time.
-Listening to such sounds is believed to be calming and removes negativity and mental blocks.back to menu ↑
+Listening to such sounds is believed to be calming and removes negativity and mental blocks.